 The lodge is named in Luganda after the many red-tailed monkeys which leap about in the trees.
-We are located in Busiro county in central Uganda where the Baganda are the predominant ethnic group.
+We are located in Wakiso District in central Uganda where the Baganda are the predominant ethnic group.
 The Baganda can be divided into 56 clans, who share a common ancestry and are headed by the king or Kabaka.
 Each clan has a sacred totem and this hill is sacred to the Mamba clan.
 The Mamba totem is a lungfish.
 The clan totem is protected and is not hunted, which is probably why the shoebill storks are found here, because they DO eat lungfish.
-In order to prevent incest each clan uses particular names and Nansubuga, the name of this hill, is a favourite Mamba clan name for a girl.
+In order to prevent incest each clan uses particular names and Nansubuga, the name of this hill, is a favourite Mamba clan girls’ name.

 Flora and fauna